 Latin America has been the cradle for a host of notable professionals.
 From Nobel Prize-winning scientists, to award-winning writers, musicians, artists and politicians.

 How is the region’s unique DNA reflected in its corporate leaders?

 Boardroom Talent: How can Executive Search do better?

 Executive search consultants are extremely discreet; their clients and candidates need them to be.
-For Amrop’s Eelco van Eijck, one undesirable consequence is that clients lack a clear view of his profession.
+For Amrop’s Eelco van Eijck, one undesirable consequence is that clients lack a clear view of their profession.
 And that the sector feels insufficient incentive to apply professional and behavioral rules, or develop its quality standard.

 The New Shape of Work: Why the Only Way Up is No Longer Up

 Any credible career should follow an uninterrupted, upward trajectory, or so the assumption goes.
-Many hiring organizations, executive search firms and leadership candidates still exercise this kind of ‘up or out’ thinking.
+Many hiring organizations, executive search firms, and leadership candidates still exercise this kind of ‘up or out’ thinking.
 Yet a growing number of successful executives are seriously questioning What’s Next.